 The dancers were convincing as well.
 It’s not like this is the first time you’ve worked with non-acting professionals.
 What do they bring that’s unique from a traditional actor?

-In this case, could never ask an actor to dance in such a savage and inspired way.
+In this case, I could never ask an actor to dance in such a savage and inspired way.
 They have spent years creating a language with their art and legs.
-They’re a fascination that cannot be duplicated.
+They have a fascination that cannot be duplicated.
 A movie with real actors where I’d have to teach them how to dance would have been another dull, boring musical comedy which I hate.
 Actually, I was very inspired by an American documentary called Rize, where you’d see these krumpers and it would seem like they were possessed.
 They would dance two by two and I was fascinated by it all.
 Especially when it came to scenes involving young kids who were seven or eight years old, moving as if they were possessed by the devil.
 It’s an extremely well done movie.

 So you don’t have real actors, and apparently no script aside from a beginning and end.
 How do you get a crew to trust you under those parameters?

 That trust goes both ways.
 I made sure to tell every dancer and actor that I would never make them do a scene they were not willing to do.
 Now I don’t know if they trusted me or not, but I knew that they knew more about me than I knew about them.
 They new my work and experience.

 For myself, it’s easy to come across actors who are egomaniacs with relational issues.
 It was a goal of mine to take the sweetest and most charismatic non-acting dancers I could find.
 They were people who danced in boardrooms, battles, and interestingly didn’t come from the higher or even lower classes, they were often from the suburbs.
 I had absolutely no preconception to what the team would look like based on that.
 I thought initially that there would be more girls than boys, but in the end, it was a collection of genre that were so much more varied and a reflection of the world.
 I just loved it.
 We all became friends although we came from different places.